Bristol's Transatlantic Explorations Prior to 1497

 Henry VII agreed to support Cabot's voyage, and in March 1496 he granted the letters patent authorizing Cabot and his sons to explore 'all parts, regions, and coasts of the eastern, western and northern seas unknown to all Christians' (Biggar 7).

 The king was to receive one fifth of any trading profits obtained from the expedition but the whole financial cost of the expedition was the responsibility of Cabot and his backers - Bristol merchants, and Italian bankers based in London.
-The men of Bristol were willing to invest their money because they dreamed of turning their prosperous port into a center for Asian spice distribution in Europe (Roberts 219).
+The men of Bristol were willing to invest their money because they dreamed of turning their prosperous port into a centre for Asian spice distribution in Europe (Roberts 219).

 It is known that Cabot — with a Bristolian crew — started an initial voyage in 1496, one year before he set out on his historic journey.
 Widely believed to have been an experimental journey to the west, the vessel was forced to return to Bristol because of poor weather and dwindling supplies.
 John Day also refers to a disagreement between Cabot and his crew.
 In 1497, when Cabot was ready to attempt the voyage again, the Bristol merchants refused to supply the five ships he was permitted to take with him (Little 18).
 For this voyage the merchants provided him with only one vessel: the Matthew.